-First Prize An NRA Gold Medal and a commemorative tankard
+First Prize An NRA Gold Medal and a commemorative NRA

-presented by Mr JJ McGuinness.
+tankard presented by the NRA in memory of Mr JJ

+McGuinness.
-1 Firers will be coached on a 1:1 basis by a qualified NRA member.

-2 Ties will be counted out in accordance with Section 71.

-3 Scores of 25 will fire five extra tie shots in accordance with Para 508.
+- 1 Firers will be coached on a 1:1 basis by a qualified NRA member. - 2 Ties will be counted out in accordance with Section 71. - 3 Scores of 25 will fire five extra tie shots in accordance with Para 508.